happyacro/happyacro-dos/README.md

 *Non-Emulated Enviornment Notes*

-- Executable for non-emulated machine was compiled with `g++ happyacro.cpp` (gcc didn't like undefined _max fn, whatever).
+- Executable for non-emulated machine was compiled with `g++ happyacro.cpp` (gcc didn't like undefined _max fn in the .c version, so I was lazy and compiled .cpp, whatever).

 # License